mletras89/Cellular-Genetic-Architecture/README.md

 ![Architecture overview](arch.png)

 On left there is a column of Pseudo-random number generators (PNRGs) required by the genetic operators.
-E.g., anisotropic selection requieres an random alpha value for its selection criteria.
+E.g., anisotropic selection requieres a random alpha value for its selection criteria.
 The PRNGs implements the *Xoroshiro128+* algorithm, for further details refer to: (https://github.com/jorisvr/vhdl_prng).

 On the right, the set of PEs interconnected.
 Each PE shares its chromosome with its neighbors.
 Chromosome and fitness value are encondes as binary bit strings of length *k* and *l*.
 The PE bidimensional array can be customized by the number of columns and rows as well as the number of individuals in the sub-population.